ExaNLP/sket/README.md

     ```
     where ```path/to/examples``` is the path to examples folder. <br />

-9) If you want to build the entire image again, from the project folder type:```docker-compose down --rmi local``` and repeat steps 5-8.
+9) If you want to build the entire image again, from the project folder type ```docker-compose down --rmi local``` and repeat steps 5-8.

 Regarding SKET GPU-enabled, the corresponding Dockerfile (you can find the Dockerfile at the following path: sket_server/docker-sket_server-config/sket_gpu) contains the ```nvidia/cuda:11.0-devel```.
 Users are encouraged to change the NVIDIA/CUDA image within the Dockerfile depending on the NVIDIA drivers installed in their host machine.
 NVIDIA images can be found [here](https://hub.docker.com/r/nvidia/cuda/tags?page=1&ordering=last_updated).